 Origins of Polenta

-Southern United States.
-In this way polenta, grits and other "mush" type foods share a common link as the food of poverty.
-However in ancient times, what would later be called polenta started out as one of the earliest and simplest foods made from grain.
-Made from wild grains and later from primitive wheat, faro (a popular Italian grain), millet, spelt or chickpeas, the grain was mixed with water to form a paste that was then cooked on a hot stone.
+In ancient times, what would later be called polenta started out as one of the earliest and simplest foods deriving from cereals.
+Made from wild grains and later from primitive wheat, farro (a popular Italian cereals), millet, spelt or chickpeas, the grain was mixed with water to form a paste and was then cooked on a hot stone.
 In this way, early polenta may have pre-dated leavened bread, since yeasts were often hard to come by and milling techniques were not yet refined.

 History of Polenta

-This nutritive grain - known as grano saraceno is still popular in Tuscany for making polenta near and adds a distinctive flavor that was widely favored for centuries.
-Buckwheat polenta would eventually fall out of favor when a crop from the New World arrived in Italy sometime in the 15th or 16th centuries known as maize.
+This nutritive grain - known as grano saraceno - is still popular in Tuscany for making polenta and adds to the dish a distinctive flavor widely favored for centuries.
+Buckwheat polenta would eventually loose part of its popularity when a crop from the New World arrived in Italy, sometime in the 15th or 16th centuries: maize.
 The new crop was a perfect match for the farms of Northern Italy, where landowners could grow vast fields of corn for profit, while forcing the peasantry to subsist on cornmeal.
 This new form of polenta was abundant, but seriously lacking in nutrients compared to earlier forms of the dish.

-However cornmeal polenta is very tasty and filling, and therefore continued to be a staple long after conditions improved for the poor.
+However cornmeal polenta is very tasty and filling, and therefore continued to be a traditional dish long after conditions improved for the poor.
 Amazingly, this simple act of greed on the part of landowners helped shape a major component of Italian cooking.
-From then on most of Italy's polenta consumption was made from corn, which ranges in color from golden yellow to the Veneto's white polenta.
+From then on, most of Italy's polenta was made from corn, which ranges in color from golden yellow to Veneto's white polenta.

 The key to the popularity of Polenta is its sheer versatility.
 It can be served with nearly anything and that is why it has spread to every corner of Italy, always making use of what is locally grown or raised.
 Soft polenta is often a replacement for bread during a meal, or instead of the pasta course, served with butter and cheese and possibly shaved truffles.
 Polenta can also be served as a contorno (side dish) to regional meat dishes such as Osso Bucco, waterfowl and fish.
 Polenta in cake form can be layered with Parmigiano-Reggiano cheese and baked.